Czech municipal election will test government popularity amid cost of living crisis

 Czechia is to hold municipal election this Friday and Saturday that will be the first nationwide test of how the deepening energy crisis has affected Prime Minister Petr Fiala’s popularity since his five-party coalition ousted the populist party of billionaire Andrej Babis last October.

-Several polls have showed the two main opposition parties, Babis' centrist ANO and the far-right and anti-EU SPD of Tomio Okamura, ahead with 30% and nearly 15% respectively, while most of the ruling coalition parties would struggle even to make it back into parliament on their own.
+Several nationwide polls have showed the two main opposition parties, Babis' centrist ANO and the far-right and anti-EU SPD of Tomio Okamura, ahead with 30% and nearly 15% respectively, while most of the ruling coalition parties would struggle even to make it back into parliament on their own.

 27 of 81 Senate seats will also be contested, with a runoff between the two top candidates scheduled a week later on September 30 and October 1.
 Senators are elected for a six-year-term.
 The chamber has for often served as a check on Babis and the country's leftwing populist President Milos Zeman